-Fast Fact: Local dolphin populations engage in strand feeding, a learned behavior where a group of dolphin corral fish, chase them onshore and then strand themselves on the sand long enough to eat their catch
+Fast Fact: Local dolphin populations of these animals on our coasts engage in strand feeding, a learned behavior where a group of dolphin corral fish, chase them onshore and then strand themselves on the sand long enough to eat their catch

 Habitat: Nest in Lowcountry marshes during the summer months.